IlyaKhalafi/AI-Assignments/HW6/README.md

 # HW6

 ## Problem
-Compare performance different neural network optimization algorithms on `IRIS` dataset classification task.
+Compare the performance of different neural network optimization algorithms on the `IRIS` dataset classification task.

 ## Resources
-`IRIS` dataset is imported from `sklearn` library.
+The `IRIS` dataset is imported from the `sklearn` library.
 You can find more information about the dataset [here](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_iris.html).

-Also `keras` library is used to build and optimize neural network models.
+Also, the `keras` library is used to build and optimize neural network models.

-Total of 5 optimization algorithms are used to compare performance:
+A total of 5 optimization algorithms are used to compare performance:

 - `Gradient Descent`
 - `Stochastic Gradient Descent`